-Year ended May 31, In millions 2 022 2021 2020 Balance as of beginning of fiscal year \$ 22.4 \$ 26.2 \$ 22.1 Additions for tax positions of the current year 11.1 5.5 4.1 Additions for tax positions of prior years 20.6 9.2 1.2 Reductions for tax positions of prior years (1.8) (0.6) Settlements with tax authorities (0.4) (15.2) Expiration of the statute of limitations (1.7) (3.3) (0.6) Balance as of end of fiscal year \$ 50.2 \$ 22.4 \$ 26.2
+ľ lear e nded May 31, In millions 2023 2022 2021 Balance as of beginning of fiscal year \$ 50.2 \$ 22.4 \$ 26.2 Additions for tax positions of the current year 20.6 11.1 5.5 Additions for tax positions of prior years 4.6 20.6 9.2 Reductions for tax positions of prior years (2.1) (1.8) Settlements with tax authorities (0.4) (0.4) (15.2) Expiration of the statute of limitations (0.9) (1.7) (3.3) Balance as of end of fiscal year \$ 72.0 \$ 50.2 \$ 22.4 · -

-The reserve as of May 31, 2022 substantially relates to the Company's uncertain tax positions for certain U.S. federal and state income tax matters.
-The Company believes the reserve for uncertain tax positions, including interest and net of federal benefits, of \$48.2 million as of May 31, 2022 adequately covers open tax years and uncertain tax positions up to and including fiscal 2022 for major taxing jurisdictions.
-As of May 31, 2022 and 2021, the entire \$48.2 million and \$20.4 million, respectively, of unrecognized tax benefits, including interest and net of federal benefit, if recognized, would impact the Company's effective income tax rate.
+The reserve as of May 31, 2023 substantially relates to the Company's uncertain tax positions for certain U.S. federal and state income tax matters.
+The Company believes the reserve for uncertain tax positions, including interest and net of federal benefits, of \$69.4 million as of May 31, 2023 adequately covers open tax years and uncertain tax positions up to and including fiscal 2023 for major taxing jurisdictions.
+As of May 31, 2023 and 2022, the entire \$69.4 million and \$48.2 million, respectively, of unrecognized tax benefits, including interest and net of federal benefit, if recognized, would impact the Company's effective income tax rate.

 The Company has concluded all U.S. federal income tax matters through fiscal 2017.
+Fiscal years 2018 and 2020 are currently under audit by the IRS.
 With limited exception, state income tax audits by taxing authorities are closed through fiscal 2014, primarily due to expiration of the statute of limitations.

 The Company continues to follow its policy of recognizing interest and penalties accrued on tax positions as a component of income taxes on the Consolidated Statements of Income and Comprehensive Income.
 The amount of accrued interest and penalties associated with the Company's tax positions is immaterial to the Consolidated Balance Sheets.
-The amount of interest and penalties recognized for fiscal years 2022, 2021, and 2020 was immaterial to the Company's results of operations.
+The amount of interest and penalties recognized for fiscal years 2023, 2022, and 2021 was immaterial to the Company's results of operations.